 Sci-fi Geisha Girl!
 That’s the name that my makeup artist gave to her latest creation.
-Let’s take a peak behind the scenes at my lighting setup and I will show you how we did this beauty shot.
+Let’s take a peek behind the scenes at my lighting setup and I will show you how we did this beauty shot.

 Let me start out by saying that this is one of those pictures that an honest photographer will admit – most of the credit goes to the makeup artist.